Skip to main content

 Data Sources are provisioned in our Grafana as a part of the custom Application plugin.

-Update Request configuration for the Data source using HTTP Proxy.
+Update request configuration for the data source using HTTP proxy.

-Update Request configuration for the Data source using HTTP Proxy.
+Update request configuration for the data source using HTTP proxy.